 To open a new text comparison for patching:

-- Or, choose the New text comparison for patching item in the drop-down menu of the leftmost ribbon item.
+- Choose the New text comparison for patching item in the drop-down menu of the leftmost ribbon item.

 The screenshot below shows a new, empty text comparison for patching tab.

 The upper portion of the display looks like a normal two-way text comparison, though the left and right comparison panels are labelled Original and Proposed, respectively.